João Cândido

 João Cândido Felisberto (24 June 1880 – 6 December 1969) was a Brazilian sailor, best known as the leader of the 1910 "Revolt of the Lash".
-His name was sometimes given as simply "João Cândido" or "Jean Candido" in foreign articles.
+His name was sometimes given as simply "João Cândido", or "Jean Candido" in non-Portuguese sources.

 Early life

-João Cândido Felisberto was born in Encruzilhada do Sul, Rio Grande do Sul, to a poor Afro-Brazilian family in 1880.
+João Cândido Felisberto was born in Encruzilhada do Sul, Rio Grande do Sul, to a poor Afro-Brazilian family 24 June 1880.
 His father and mother were former slaves.
 He entered the Brazilian Navy in 1894 at the age of 13.